Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_05/SPREAD_02.md

 ## Jesus’ Public Words
 > Mark 9:35 (ASV): "If any man would be first, he shall be last of all, and servant of all."
 He then took a child and set him in their midst (vv.
 36–37).
-- Reference: Mark 9:33–37 (ASV); aphorism echoed in Mark 10:31: "But many that are first shall be last; and the last first."
+- Reference: Mark 9:33
+201337 (ASV)
 - Context: Teaching to a group with others around.
+- Editorial: Uses ASV (public-domain).
+Left-sources are paraphrases (permission: none).
+Verify any verbatim left-side quotes; mark permission: pending if found.

 ## Tension
 Upward mobility vs. downward greatness.